LLMs as Planning Formalizers: A Survey for Leveraging Large Language Models to Construct Automated Planning Models: Introduction

 This paper is driven by the fragmented landscape in the current literature, where many surveys lack a cohesive overview of LLM integration within this field.
 Our focus stems from the need to address these gaps and provide a clear framework, highlighting the importance of aligning LLM capabilities with areas where they offer tangible benefits.
-The motivation for this approach is threefold: (i) \textbf{Planning Accuracy}: LLMs can help ensure that all relevant factors are considered, reducing the risk of overlooked constraints \citep{huang2024planningdarkllmsymbolicplanning}. (ii) \textbf{Adaptability}: LLMs can aid systems in adapting to dynamic environments to capture real-world nuances better, reducing the need for manual edits \citep{dagan2023dynamicplanningllm}. (iii) \textbf{Agnostic Modeling}: LLMs enable domain-agnostic models reducing reliance on specialized expertise, a major bottleneck in AP \citep{gestrin2024nl2planrobustllmdrivenplanning}.
+The motivation for this approach is threefold: (i) \textbf{Planning Accuracy}: LLMs can help ensure that all relevant factors are considered, reducing the risk of overlooked constraints \citep{huang2024planningdarkllmsymbolicplanning}. (ii) \textbf{Adaptability}: LLMs can aid systems in adapting to dynamic environments to capture real-world nuances better, reducing the need for manual edits \citep{dagan2023dynamicplanningllm}. (iii) \textbf{Agnostic Modeling}: LLMs trained on large corpora of diverse data can generalize across various domains without needing task-specific tuning, which reduces the reliance on specialized expertise, a major bottleneck in real-world AP integration \citep{gestrin2024nl2planrobustllmdrivenplanning}.

-Our survey's taxonomy is divided into three key areas: \textbf{Model Generation}, further consisting of (i) \textit{Task Generation} (sec.
-3.1.1), which translates initial and goal states along with object assignments; (ii) \textit{Domain Generation} (sec.
-3.1.2), constructing predicates and action schemas; and (iii) \textit{Hybrid Generation} (sec.
-3.1.3), encapsulating both task instance and domain generation.
-Model refinement and repair are addressed in \textbf{Model Editing} (sec. \ref{model-editing}), while LLM-AP benchmarks are discussed in \textbf{Model Benchmarks} (sec. \ref{model-benchmarks}).
+Our survey's taxonomy is divided into three key areas: \textbf{Model Generation}, the process of extracting natural language input---originating from users or the environment---into structured planning model formalizations, further consisting of (i) \textit{Task Generation} (sec. \ref{task-modelling}), which translates initial and goal states along with object assignments; (ii) \textit{Domain Generation} (sec. \ref{domain-modelling}), constructing predicates and action schemas; and (iii) \textit{Hybrid Generation} (sec. \ref{hybrid-modelling}), encapsulating both task instance and domain generation. \textbf{Model Editing} (sec. \ref{model-editing}) systematically addresses code refinement and the repair of errors and inconsistencies in ill-defined planning formalizations.
+Finally, \textbf{Model Benchmarks} (sec. \ref{model-benchmarks}) encompass assessments of both the performance of LLMs in planning tasks and the quality of LLM-generated planning formalizations.

-To our knowledge, this is the first comprehensive survey of LLM-driven AP-model construction.
-Our contributions can be summarized as follows: \begin{itemize}
+To our knowledge, this is the first comprehensive survey of LLM-driven AP-model specification.
+Our contributions can be summarized as follows: